Maxillary sinus

 The pyramid-shaped maxillary sinus (or antrum of Highmore) is the largest of the paranasal sinuses, located in the maxilla.
 It drains into the middle meatus of the nose through the semilunar hiatus.
 It is located to the side of the nasal cavity, and below the orbit.

 Structure

+It is the largest air sinus in the body.
+It has a mean volume of about 10 ml.
+It is situated within the body of the maxilla, but may extend into its zygomatic and alveolar processes when large.
+It is pyramid-shaped, with the apex at the maxillary zygomatic process, and the base represented by the lateral nasal wall.